Mikolaj0508/Machine-Learning-Perceptron/README.md

 It will create model file in your directory, which contains hyperparameters of your model.
 Also .png file will be created to show you how good your model is.

-To predict some data type this:
+To predict some data, type this:

 ```bash
   python3 predict.py -t {path/to/your/data.csv} -m {path/to/your/model.model}